orottier/web-audio-api-rs/README.md

 ## Contributing

-Crossbeam welcomes contribution from everyone in the form of suggestions, bug reports, pull requests, and feedback. 💛
+web_audio_api_rs welcomes contribution from everyone in the form of suggestions, bug reports, pull requests, and feedback. 💛

 If you need ideas for contribution, there are several ways to get started: